This article explains how to set up passwordless login with PuTTY. Make sure you have first configured PuTTY before proceeding with this article.

 [server]$ cd ~

-- Create an /.ssh directory by running this command:
+- Create an /.ssh directory by running the following command:

 [server]$ mkdir .ssh